Catherine22/Frontend-Development/JavaScript/README.md

 obj.whoAmI(); // Bob
 ```

-More examples of how the `this` keyword works in Javascriptreact
+More examples of how the `this` keyword works in JavaScriptreact

 ```JavaScript
 var name = 'unknown';